lancedb/lance/docs/arrays.rst

 EncodedImage
 ------------

-:class:`lance.arrow.EncodedImageArray` is an Arrow extension array that stores jpeg/png/gif/bmp encoded images as :class:`pyarrow.BinaryArray`.
-It can be created by calling :func:`lance.arrow.ImageURIArray.read_uris` or :func:`lance.arrow.ImageTensorArray.to_encoded` or directly from :class:`pyarrow.BinaryArray`.
+:class:`lance.arrow.EncodedImageArray` is an array that stores jpeg and png images in their encoded and compressed representation as they would appear written on disk.
+Use this array when you want to manipulate images in their compressed format such as when you're reading them from disk or embedding them into HTML.

+It can be created by calling :func:`lance.arrow.ImageURIArray.read_uris` on an existing :class:`lance.arrow.ImageURIArray`.
+This will read the referenced images into memory.
+It can also be created by calling :func:`lance.arrow.ImageArray.from_array` and passing it an array of encoded images already read into :class:`pyarrow.BinaryArray` or by calling :func:`lance.arrow.ImageTensorArray.to_encoded`.

-It provides a :func:`lance.arrow.EncodedImageArray.image_to_tensor` method that will decode encoded images and return them as :class:`lance.arrow.FixedShapeImageTensorArray`.
+A :func:`lance.arrow.EncodedImageArray.image_to_tensor` method is provided to decode encoded images and return them as :class:`lance.arrow.FixedShapeImageTensorArray`, from which they can be converted to numpy arrays or TensorFlow tensors.
 For decoding images, it will first attempt to use a decoder provided via the optional function parameter.
 If decoder is not provided it will attempt to use `Pillow <https://pillow.readthedocs.io/en/stable/>`_ and `tensorflow <https://www.tensorflow.org/api_docs/python/tf/io/decode_image>`_ in that order.
-If neither library is available it will raise an exception.
+If neither library or custom decoder is available an exception will be raised.

 .. testcode::